tyknkd/news-analyzer/README.md

 ## Local Setup
-To run the app locally, you can either (A) run the app fully containerized on a local machine or (B) run each server (web, data collector, data analyzer) from separate terminals with only the database, analytics, and message queue in Docker containers.
+To run the app locally, you can either (A) run the app fully containerized on a local machine or (B) run each server (web, data collector, data analyzer) from separate terminals with only the database and message queue in Docker containers.
 Either way, you must perform the preliminary environment setup first.

 ### Preliminary Environment Setup